heydarian/spare-parts-recognition/README.md

 CNN_SERVER_ENDPOINT: <server app address>/api
 ```

-From the client directory, using the [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) push your app to the SAP CP Cloud Foundry
+From the **client** directory, using the [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) push your app to the SAP BTP Cloud Foundry

 ```sh
 $ cf push